viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 other major Terraform Providers.
 However, this is not a strict rule.

-We're very mindful that not everyone is a full-time developer (most of the ViettelIdc Provider contributors aren't!) and we're happy to provide guidance.
-Don't be afraid if this is your first contribution to the ViettelIdc provider or even your first contribution to an open source project!
+We're very mindful that not everyone is a full-time developer (most of the VOpenCloud Provider contributors aren't!) and we're happy to provide guidance.
+Don't be afraid if this is your first contribution to the VOpenCloud provider or even your first contribution to an open source project!

 ### Testing Environment

-In order to start fixing bugs or adding features, you need access to an ViettelIdc environment.
-If it is safe to do, you can use a production ViettelIdc cloud which you have access to.
+In order to start fixing bugs or adding features, you need access to an VOpenCloud environment.
+If it is safe to do, you can use a production VOpenCloud cloud which you have access to.
 However, it's usually safer to work in a development cloud.

-[DevStack](https://docs.openstack.org/devstack/latest/) is a quick and easy way to spin up an ViettelIdc cloud.
-All ViettelIdc services have DevStack plugins so you can build a DevStack environment to test everything from Nova/Compute to Designate/DNS.
+[DevStack](https://docs.openstack.org/devstack/latest/) is a quick and easy way to spin up an VOpenCloud cloud.
+All VOpenCloud services have DevStack plugins so you can build a DevStack environment to test everything from Nova/Compute to Designate/DNS.